A Facebook Romance

-A Facebook Romance (2012) is a Jordanian romantic comedy film, storied and directed by music composer and film director Mohydeen Izzat Quandour.
+A Facebook Romance is a 2012 Jordanian romantic comedy film, storied and directed by music composer and film director Mohydeen Izzat Quandour.

 Plot

 A Jordanian girl who had run away from home refused to marry her cousin (a tradition in Jordan) goes to live with her married sister in New York.
 After nearly 5 years in America, she meets a Jordanian businessman on Facebook, played by Salar Zarza, and they become very close.
 She is impressed by the photos of his expensive cars and factories and his successful talk.
 She begins to dream that maybe this is her man and she should grab him before another girl gets the chance.